Vilcek Institute of Graduate Biomedical Sciences

-The Vilcek Institute of Graduate Biomedical Sciences at the NYU School of Medicine is a division of the Graduate School of Arts and Science of New York University, leading to the Ph.D. degree and, in coordination with the Medical Scientist Training Program, combined M.D./Ph.D. degrees.
+The Vilcek Institute of Graduate Biomedical Sciences (formerly the Sackler Institute of Graduate Biomedical Sciences) at the NYU School of Medicine is a division of the New York University Graduate School of Arts and Science, leading to the Ph.D. degree and, in coordination with the Medical Scientist Training Program, combined M.D./Ph.D. degrees.
 The institute sets the policies for its admissions, curriculum, stipend levels, student evaluations and Ph.D. requirements.

 In the Chronicle of Higher Education's 2007 Faculty Scholarly Productivity Index, the Vilcek Institute ranked as the number 8 Biomedical Sciences program, nationally.
 Four of the Vilcek Institute's programs also ranked in the top ten of their respective disciplines.

 Curriculum

 Vilcek Institute's degree programs are: